Building Canada’s

 Child Care System

-Universal child care through the $10/day plan
+Universal child care through the $10-a-day plan

 Two girls in superhero costumes